 The play is a two-hour stage production in which these pieces are performed as a complete story, narrated by two characters representing the authors of our surviving medieval sources of Norse Mythology: the great epic poet Snorri Sturlson, author of the Prose Edda, and the ancient Seeress whose prophecy is recorded in the first part of the Poetic Edda.
 Performed in authentic period costumes, the stage play brings life to the songs, and weaves them together into a complete narrative.
 The play had its debut on May 26th 2013, at Balticon, the Maryland Regional Science-Fiction Convention.
-Funds from the Kickstarter will be used to pay for costuming, and to film the performance and produce a DVD, so others can enjoy the full theatrical experience.
+Funds from the Kickstarter have been used to pay for costuming, and to film the performance and produce a DVD, so others can enjoy the full theatrical experience.
 Here is a preview of the play’s finale, “Longer in Stories than Stone,” in which all the characters and motifs from other songs are woven together to celebrate the value Viking cultures placed on storytelling:

 Sundown: Whispers of Ragnarok has been ten years in the making, from the composition of the original music through the development of the characters, script and costuming.
 We hope you will share our excitement, and continue to explore these pages and learn more about the project.
-You can pre-order the CD and DVD.
 All funds go directly to production costs, costuming, and to paying for our performers to travel to concert venues.
 Sassafrass can’t perform without help from friends like you.
 You can also support us by purchasing our older music, available through Bandcamp.